Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/fey-warrior-2024.md

 You can use this feature a number of times equal to your Charisma modifier, and you regain all expended uses when you finish a long rest.

-# Level 15: Mischievous Nature
+# Level 15: Mischief and Fright
 You've found new ways to utilize your Fey Energy, detailed below.

 **Freezing Fear.** While a creature is Frightened of you, its speed is reduced to 0.